Survivor Series (2009): Main event matches

-The fourth match was a triple-threat match for the World Heavyweight Championship between World Heavyweight Champion The Undertaker, Chris Jericho, and Big Show.
+The fourth match was a triple threat match for the World Heavyweight Championship between The Undertaker, Chris Jericho, and Big Show.
 During the match, Jericho and Big Show double-teamed The Undertaker.
 The Undertaker managed to remove Big Show from the ring and began to focus on Chris Jericho.
 Jericho countered The Undertaker's Old School rope walk and turned it into a superplex, giving him a brief advantage where he was able to apply the Walls of Jericho to The Undertaker.
 At this point Big Show returned to the ring and attacked Jericho with a chokeslam, freeing The Undertaker from the hold, but his attempt to do the same to The Undertaker was countered by a DDT.
 Jericho attempted a pin on both men but was thrown from the ring by Big Show.
 He retrieved the World Heavyweight Championship belt, which he attempted to use against The Undertaker but only hit Big Show with the belt.
 The Undertaker attempted a Last Ride on Jericho but Jericho struck The Undertaker's head with it.
 Jericho's failed attempt to mimic the Tombstone Piledriver on The Undertaker allowed enough distraction for Big Show to enter and punch The Undertaker in the face, leading to a pinfall attempt exchange between Jericho and Big Show on The Undertaker.
 When Jericho tried to retaliate for having his pinfall broken by Big Show, Big Show knocked him out but during his attempt to chokeslam The Undertaker, it was reversed into a Hell's Gate and The Undertaker scored a submission victory to retain the championship.

 The fifth match was a five-on-five elimination tag team match between Team Mickie (Mickie James, Kelly Kelly, Melina, Gail Kim, and Eve Torres) and Team Michelle (Michelle McCool, Jillian Hall, Beth Phoenix, Layla, and Alicia Fox).
 Layla was eliminated by Kelly Kelly after a K2.
 Kim was eliminated by McCool after a Faith Breaker.
 Hall was eliminated by Eve after a Diving Sunset Flip.
 Eve was eliminated by Phoenix after a Glam Slam.
 Kelly was eliminated by Phoenix after a Glam Slam.
 Phoenix was eliminated by James with a Crucifix.
 Fox was eliminated by James after a Thesz Press.
 McCool was eliminated by Melina after a Last Call, leaving James and Melina as the survivors.